warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 4) `mget anyka_cfg.ini` to pull the file to your computer
 5) fill in your wifi credentials

-The file should have something like this (somewhere close to the top)
+The file should have something like this (somewhere close to the top) NOTE: some special characters don't work in SSID and passowrd

 ```
 [wireless]